IABTechLab/uid2docs/docs/sharing/sharing-tokenized-from-data-pixel.md

 - By encrypting [directly identifying information (DII)](../ref-info/glossary-uid.md#gl-dii) (an email address or phone number) directly into a UID2 token.
 - By encrypting a raw UID2 into a UID2 token.

-[Tokenized sharing](../ref-info/glossary-uid.md#gl-tokenized-sharing) can be used in any sharing route, but the main implementation outside of the bid stream is tokenized sharing in pixels.
+[Tokenized sharing](../ref-info/glossary-uid.md#gl-tokenized-sharing) is an option for any sharing route, but the main implementation outside of the bid stream is tokenized sharing in pixels.

 :::caution
 Data in pixels can be accessed by unauthorized parties, so it is never acceptable to share raw UID2s in pixels.
 If you're sharing in pixels, tokenized sharing is required.